milvus-io/milvus/docs/developer_guides/chap07_query_coordinator.md

 	Component
 	TimeTickProvider

+	// AddQueryChannel notifies QueryNode to subscribe a query channel and be a producer of a query result channel.
+	// `ctx` is the context to control request deadline and cancellation.
+	// `req` contains the request params, which are collection id, query channel and query result channel.
+	//
+	// Return UnexpectedError code in status:
+	//     If QueryNode isn't in HEALTHY: states not HEALTHY or dynamic checks not HEALTHY.
+	// Return Success code in status:
+	//     Subscribe a query channel and be a producer of a query result channel.
 	AddQueryChannel(ctx context.Context, req *querypb.AddQueryChannelRequest) (*commonpb.Status, error)
 	RemoveQueryChannel(ctx context.Context, req *querypb.RemoveQueryChannelRequest) (*commonpb.Status, error)
 	WatchDmChannels(ctx context.Context, req *querypb.WatchDmChannelsRequest) (*commonpb.Status, error)